Chart Color Schemes

 Household Composition

-Yarrawonga has a typical household mix, with a fairly typical median household size
+Yarrawonga has a typical household mix, with a lower-than-average median household size

 Family households constitute 68.3% of all households, including 21.2% couples with children, 36.9% couples without children, and 9.7% single parent families.
-Non-family households account for the remaining 31.7%, with lone person households at 29.6% and group households comprising 2.2%.
-The median household size is 2.3 people, which aligns with the Rest of Vic. average.
+Non-family households comprise the remaining 31.7%, with lone person households at 29.6% and group households making up 2.2% of the total.
+The median household size is 2.3 people, which is smaller than the Rest of Vic. average of 2.4.

 Frequently Asked Questions - Households